autonomous-testing/testing-autonomy/README.md

 # ML and Testing

-Examples of application the ML into testing:
+Examples of application of the ML into testing:

 - NLP and natural language generation research may map to test case generation.
 - Game theory and reinforcement learning may map well to the problem of discovering a system and hunting for bugs.